Wednesday Mar 31st, 2021, 0610-1000

 We did the usual chores, like washing our clothes in the bathtub since there was no guest laundry on sight and we didn’t want to go in search of one.
 We hung stuff to dry on chairs we set up in the parking space in front of our room…after all, we didn’t have a car to fill the space.
 Then we went in search of food.
 We got a $6 special at the Arby’s… double gyros and they tasted pretty good.
 Hiker hunger setting in.

 With bellies full, we could more safely go resupply shopping.
 (Never shop when hungry, especially with hiker hunger).
 We had decided to avoid a long hitch and town stop in the next stretch and so had to procure 4.5 days of food.
 I bought too much even still and especially since we had a refrigerator in the hotel room.
 I had a bit of a freak-out moment in the Safeway, realizing it was maybe the last real grocery store we would see until Albuquerque.
-So I bought a bunch of fruit.
+So I also bought a bunch of fruit.